 Why is this important?
 Because doing more work over a long period of time will help you put on more muscle.
-This won’t have an immediate impact over a month or two, but building muscle is always about the long game anyways, so after a year or two, the small advantage of paired sets might be adding up.
+This won’t have an immediate impact over a month or two, but building muscle is always about the long game, so after a year or two, the small advantage of paired sets might be adding up.

 The exact mechanism why this works is still in the dark, but it is important that it somehow seems to work.
 One factor might be that you use the time you need to finish one exercise is “additional” rest time for the next exercise.
 After all we all are no exercise scientists, right?
-Just embrace the increased gains.
+Just embrace the gains.

-One limitation of pairing sets up, especially when you use big compound movements is that it is just pretty damn hard!
-The metabolic stress will build up, negating all the possible advantages by crippling you and your workout.
+One limitation of pairing sets up, especially when you use big compound movements, is that it is just pretty damn hard!
+Metabolic stress will build up, negating all the possible advantages by crippling you and your workout.
 So before you pair up all exercises in your training plan, think about it first.
 Can you recover from this?
-If you are still out of breath by your squats, your chin-up performance will be limited.
+If you are still out of breath from your squats, your chin-up performance will be limited.
 Be especially cautious with full body workouts, they can be brutal on their own, pairing too many exercises together could be devastating.

 Another problem with paired sets are gym logistics.
 When pairing exercises together, take a look if it is even possible to perform them back to back.
 If your leg press is on the other side of the gym, this can lead to problems.
 Not that a nice walk through the gym between exercises is bad, but when you come back to your bench after leg pressing, someone else could have taken your spot.
 So consider the gym setup you are training at.
 The best plan is useless if it is only feasible on paper!